Desolation Row: Interpretation

 When asked where "Desolation Row" was located, at a TV press conference in San Francisco on December 3, 1965, Dylan replied: "Oh, that's some place in Mexico, it's across the border.
 It's noted for its Coke factory."
 Al Kooper, who played electric guitar on the first recordings of "Desolation Row", suggested that it was located on a stretch of Eighth Avenue, Manhattan, "an area infested with whore houses, sleazy bars and porno supermarkets totally beyond renovation or redemption".
 Polizzotti suggests that both the inspiration and title of the song may have come from Desolation Angels by Jack Kerouac and Cannery Row by John Steinbeck.

 When Jann Wenner asked Dylan in 1969 whether Allen Ginsberg had influenced his songs, Dylan replied: "I think he did at a certain period.
 That period of...
 'Desolation Row,' that kind of New York type period, when all the songs were just city songs.
 His poetry is city poetry.
 Sounds like the city."

-The south-western flavored acoustic guitar backing and eclecticism of the imagery led Polizzotti to describe "Desolation Row" as the "ultimate cowboy song, the 'Home On The Range' of the frightening territory that was mid-sixties America".
+The southwestern flavored acoustic guitar backing and eclecticism of the imagery led Polizzotti to describe "Desolation Row" as the "ultimate cowboy song, the 'Home On The Range' of the frightening territory that was mid-sixties America".
 In the penultimate verse the passengers on the Titanic are "shouting 'Which Side Are You On?'", a slogan of left-wing politics, so, for Robert Shelton, one of the targets of this song is "simpleminded political commitment.
 What difference which side you're on if you're sailing on the Titanic?"
 In an interview with USA Today on September 10, 2001, the day before the release of his album Love and Theft, Dylan claimed that the song is "a minstrel song through and through.
 I saw some ragtag minstrel show in blackface at the carnivals when I was growing up, and it had an effect on me, just as much as seeing the lady with four legs."

 The song opens with a report that "they're selling postcards of the hanging", and notes "the circus is in town".
 Polizzotti, and other critics, have connected this song with the lynching of three black men in Duluth.
 The men were employed by a traveling circus and had been accused of raping a white woman.
 On the night of June 15, 1920, they were removed from custody and hanged on the corner of First Street and Second Avenue East.
-Photos of the lynching were sold as postcards.
+Photo postcards of the lynchings were sold.
 Duluth was Bob Dylan's birthplace.
-Dylan's father, Abram Zimmerman, was eight years old at the time of the lynchings, and lived only two blocks from the scene.
+Dylan's father, Abram Zimmerman, was eight years old at the time of the lynchings, and lived two blocks from the scene.
 Abram Zimmerman passed the story on to his son.